AnkitKumar8080/zenChat/README.md

 ## Overview

-This is a full-featured chat application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-The application supports one-to-one and group chats, and users can share images, text messages, and files( **future version would contain video call support** ).
+This is a full-featured chat and video call application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+The application supports one-to-one and group chats, and users can share images, text messages, and files.
+Also Supports one-to-one video chat.

 ## Features